Standard Probate Applications

 What is included in standard probate applications

-A standard probate application is limited to the following items of work:
+A standard Probate application is limited to the following items of work:

 - Initial discussion with you regarding your application (by telephone or audio visual link)